iltuoconsulenteit/DocCropper/README.md

 Send a POST to `/shutdown/` to stop the server.
 The helper script `doccropper_tray.py` may also be used to manage the server via a system tray icon.

+### Standalone (no-auth/no-db) mode

+Set `enable_plugins` to `false` in `settings.json` to skip authentication, database migrations, and optional plugin initialization.
+In this mode DocCropper serves the UI and API with stubbed responses for auth-protected endpoints while leaving the plugin system dormant.
+The lightweight plugin interface lives under `app/plugins/base.py`, and built-in plugins are loaded through `app/plugins/loader.py` only when the flag is enabled.

 ### Tray icon usage

 The tray helper works on Windows and most Linux desktops. macOS support is